aldulimi/seapp/interpreter/interpreter/README.md

 Description
 ============
 This tool is an interpreter for SEA++.
-The user/s can write attacks by using the Attack Specification Language (aka ASL) available for SEA++.
-The interpreter parses the ASL file (which contains the attacks) and produces the Attack Configuration File (aka ACF), i.e. an XML representation of the ASL file that is understandable by SEA++.
+The user can write attacks by using the Attack Specification Language (aka ASL).
+The interpreter parses the ASL file (containing the attacks) and produces the Attack Configuration File (aka ACF), i.e. an XML representation of the ASL file that is understandable by SEA++.